 High-Performance Animation & GPU Acceleration

-const FRAME_BUDGET_MS = 14; // Leave 2.6ms for browser overhead
+const FRAME_BUDGET_MS = 14; // Leave ~2.6ms headroom for browser overhead within 16.67ms.

 let lastFrameTime = 0;

-function renderLoop(timestamp: number) {
+function renderLoop(timestamp: number): void {

 const delta = timestamp - lastFrameTime;